jeanctech/web-extension-jct/Readme.md

-# Qwik - Documentation
+# Solid - Documentation

 [![ChatGpt](https://img.shields.io/badge/ChatGPT-GPT--4-7CF178?style=for-the-badge&logo=openai&logoColor=white&labelColor=101010)](https://platform.openai.com)

-## What is Qwik?
+## What is Solid?

-Qwik is a new fast and lightweight web framework that focuses on performance and modular development.
-Here's an introduction.
-Qwik lets you build web applications by compiling components into efficient JavaScript.
-It was created by the Builder.io team led by Tim Kadlec aiming to fix performance problems with some current frameworks.
+Solid is a declarative JavaScript library for creating user interfaces.
+Instead of using a Virtual DOM, it compiles its templates to real DOM nodes and updates them with fine-grained reactions.
+Declare your state and use it throughout your app, and when a piece of state changes, only the code that depends on it will rerun.

 ## Index